 Key Stage 2

-Reading is implemented in Key Stage 2 around a 2 year rolling programme of class texts.
-This book-led curriculum is implemented to each class and supported by other supplementary texts which may link with it.
+Reading is implemented in Key Stage 2 through a book-led curriculum iwhich s implemented in each class and supported by other supplementary texts which may link with it.
 This programme ensures that all children access a wide range of fiction, non-fiction and poetry texts.
 Although reading is taught in daily sessions, children are encouraged to develop a love of reading: through linked texts, reading is an integral part of our wider curriculum.

 Our provision includes providing a wide range of access to age appropriate texts in many differing styles (a range of quality class novels which reflects a range of social, moral, spiritual and cultural issues for pupils to consider).
 We also develop study skills though non- fiction texts linked to our cross-curricular topics.

 Children are inspired to develop a love of reading and understanding of a variety of texts including poetry.
 Children are encouraged to read for pleasure at home and in school and have access to a wide range of texts in classrooms and in the school library.